fastify/fastify-vite/docs/react/project-structure.md

 </div>

-Notice how `client/index.html` imports the Vue application mounting script from `/:mount.js`, and `client/index.js` loads routes from `/:routes.js`, the application factory function from `/:create.js` and the [route context](/react/route-context) initialization module from `/:context.js`.
+Notice how `client/index.html` imports the React application mounting script from `/:mount.js`, and `client/index.js` loads routes from `/:routes.js`, the application factory function from `/:create.jsx` and the [route context](/react/route-context) initialization module from `/:context.js`.

 What this prefix does is **first check if the file exists** in your Vite project root directory, **and if not**, provide the **default versions** stored inside the `@fastify/react` package instead.